FOR IMMEDIATE RELEASE

 Seven community-based organizations receive funding to improve the health and well-being of young men of color.

-(PHILADELPHIA – October X, 2019) Forward Promise, a national program office of the Robert Wood Johnson Foundation, today announced $1 million in grants to help seven organizations across the country working to improve the health and well-being of boys and young men of color.
+(PHILADELPHIA – November 7, 2019) Forward Promise, a national program office of the Robert Wood Johnson Foundation, today announced $1 million in grants to help seven organizations across the country working to improve the health and well-being of boys and young men of color.

 These grants support partnerships between community-based organizations and a local system serving young people, such as juvenile justice, child welfare, or health.
 The partnerships will address a range of issues from disrupting dehumanization in the Seattle education system, to reshaping behavioral and mental health supports in Chicago, to increasing opportunities for success among youth in the juvenile justice system in New Orleans.